DionKill/ps4-linux-tutorial/docs/installation.md

 ### Choosing a method of installation
 > [!WARNING]
 > Choose ONLY ONE method of installation.
+>
+> Installing on the internal and external drives can cause problems!
+Remove the files or the drives before changing!

 Now the fun part, copying the files to wherever you want to install your distro.
 There are three routes: